yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/loader-android.md

   description: ""
 ---

-Use the following function when initiating the payment:
+To initiate the payment with the loader, use the following function:

 ```kotlin
 startCompletePaymentFlow(